5 Steps to Designing High-Impact Blended Learning Experiences

 1. Create learning outcomes to match organizational needs

 It goes without saying you should start with the learning outcomes (e.g. building competence in a particular skill) that you are trying to achieve with your blended learning experience.
-These should be closely tied to an organizational need that has been identified with key stakeholders.
+These should be closely tied to an organizational need, such as improving employee retention, that has been identified with key stakeholders.
 There is a natural tendency to get excited by new technologies or shiny new features, and overly focus on how they can be utilized, rather than seeing the big picture (We will discuss technologies in Step 3!).
 Don’t fall into the trap of innovating for innovation’s sake.
 Instead, take the time to get real clarity on your desired learning outcomes.
 This will be a solid foundation by which to determine how you utilize different tools, platforms, and technologies.

 2. Determine high-level topics and learning objectives